REMAP is a research project that maps the legal framework of human rights law and reevaluates its implications for the EU migration policy.

-From the beginning of 2018 until mid-2020, the REMAP-team, Prof. Dr. Jürgen Bast (project leader), Dr. Frederik von Harbou (scientific project coordinator) and Dr. Janna Wessels (all members of the Giessen-based Research Group Migration and Human Rights) will prepare a study on the "Human Rights Challenges to European Migration Policy" (REMAP).
+From the beginning of 2018 until the end of 2020, the REMAP-team, Prof. Dr. Jürgen Bast (project leader), Dr. Frederik von Harbou (scientific project coordinator) and Dr. Janna Wessels (all members of the Giessen-based Research Group Migration and Human Rights) will prepare a study on the "Human Rights Challenges to European Migration Policy" (REMAP).

 The project team collaborates closely with a Panel of Experts in the development of the study.
 The Panel consists of international specialists from academia and practice as well as the German Institute for Human Rights (Deutsches Institut für Menschenrechte, DIMR) and the European Center for Constitutional and Human Rights (ECCHR) as institutional partners.